CREATE THE BEST SANTORINI ITINERARY FOR 3 DAYS

 - I skipped it and rather used this “energy” for strolling Oia.

 Someone wrote that it is one of the most beautiful hikes in the world.
-I’m afraid I have to disagree and thought it was somewhat boring at times (unpopular opinion).
+I’m afraid I have to disagree and thought it was somewhat boring at times (surely an unpopular opinion).
 However, I loooooved strolling the villages, and I think this hike is a must for anyone who can do it.

 - For the sunset, I, like most other people, headed to Oia Castle.